ErikHen/ImagePointEditor/ReadMe.md

 0.5|0 = center top  <br/>

 ## How to install
-Easiest is to add nuget from the [EPiServer Nuget Feed](http://nuget.episerver.com/):
+Add nuget from the [Optimizely Nuget Feed](https://nuget.optimizely.com/package/?id=ImagePointEditor):

 `Install-Package ImagePointEditor`

-But if you don't want your solution to be dependent on some random guy's nuget package 🙂, it's' fairly easy to add all the parts manually.

 ### Changes made to your solution
 When the nuget is added the following changes are made to you solution